Sources

 Poal

 Poal is an American threaded forum site modeled after the more mainstream Reddit.
 Poal takes a 'free speech' approach with their community and have implemented very little content oversight.
-Like in other datasets, this lack of oversight has led to the presence of content containing harmful and harassing posts including antisemitic and white nationalist propaganda.
+Like in other sources, this lack of oversight has led to the presence of content containing harmful and harassing posts including antisemitic and white nationalist propaganda.

 Rumble